 Figure 1: Illustration of beam switching flexibility obtained through the use of IFDMA.
 In a) we have a scenario with a low delay spread channel, and moderate beam switching latency.
 In b) we have a moderate channel delay spread, and short switching latency.
-In c) we have a long channel, and long switching latency.
+In c) we have a long channel, and long switching latency

 Based on the arguments above, supporting sub-symbol beam sweeping, enabled through IFDMA, should be adopted in NR.

-To enable and UE Rx beam sweeping, NR supports an RE-mapping pattern for CSI-RS based on IFDMA with configurable RPF.Allowed RPF values are at least 2 and 4, other values FFS[].
+To enable flexible UE Rx beam sweeping/receive window size, and ISI robustness matching that of the reference data numerology, NR supports an RE-mapping pattern for CSI-RS based on IFDMA with configurable RPF.

+When it comes to the supported number of sub-symbols to support, i.e. the RPF in case of IFDMA, a too large number will have impact on the switching requirements on the UE, and will also reduce the effective measurement SNR.
+The flexibility of the Rx processing window, inherent in the IFDMA solution, suggest that a single value may be sufficient to enable sub-symbol beam selection at the receiver.
+This could reduce the signalling cost, since it will only be required to indicate to the UE that sub-symbol sweeping is enabled.

+Consider using a single RPF factor for enabling sub-symbol beam sweep, e.g. RPF = [4].

 Beam management configurations and mapping